Twitter under Elon Musk: Child pornography

-Elon Musk was criticized in July 2023 for intervening to unban political influencer "Dom Lucre".
+Musk was criticized in July 2023 for intervening to unban political influencer "Dom Lucre".
 Lucre had, according to Forbes, "posted a screenshot of a video depicting child sexual abuse on July 22 reportedly connected to Peter Scully, an Australian man sentenced to life in prison for sexually abusing children as young as 18 months, whose video was reportedly created on the dark web."
 The Washington Post reported that the Twitter post by Lucre was viewed 3 million times, and was "an image of a toddler being tortured."
 Musk stated the platform would "delete those posts and reinstate the account."
 In June 2024, Musk posted that a separate account had "posted a picture of that poor kid in Afghanistan being sodomized with a stick" and "will be restored soon."

-In June 2025, NBC reported about the status of child protection on Twitter under Elon Musk as of that date.
+In June 2025, NBC reported about the status of child protection on X (Twitter under Musk) as of that date.
 The report stated: "Many aspects of the child exploitation ads issue, which NBC News first reported on in January 2023, remain the same on the platform.
 Sellers of child sexual abuse material (CSAM) continue to use hashtags based on sexual keywords to advertise to people looking to buy CSAM."
 Lloyd Richardson, of the Canadian Centre for Child Protection, said the platform's response "has been woefully insufficient".
 The child protection organization Thorn stated: "We recently terminated our contract with X due to nonpayment.
 And that was after months and months of outreach, flexibility, trying to make it work.
 And ultimately we had to stop the contract."